spirpinias/BWA-Mem/README.md

 BWA is a software package for mapping low-divergent sequences against a large reference genome, such as the human genome.
 BWA-MEM, which is the latest, is generally recommended for high-quality queries as it is faster and more accurate than other BWA alignment algorithms.

 BWA first needs to construct the FM-index for the reference genome (the index command).
+See [associated capsule](https://apps.codeocean.com/capsule/9591214)

 It is important to note that the BWA documentation online is not always up to date with the current parameters.
 The help text can be found [here](bwa_help_text.txt)